Motivates Your Child and Stop Procrastination

 If you have tried but was unable to rectify your child’s procrastination, be mindful that in some cases, rancorous parent-child relationship and its associated emotional baggage could sabotage your attempts to make fruitful change and further alienate the kinship.

-In any case, a professionally trained hypnotherapist, by way of scientifically-proven, empirically-supported therapeutic techniques would have more success in inspiring positive changes.
+In any case, a professionally trained counsellor, by way of scientifically-proven, empirically-supported therapeutic techniques would have more success in inspiring positive changes.

 Similar to many life crisis, further delay in seeking professional advice would only create unnecessary stress, anxiety, and frustration for you and your child.